What do “Qualsiasi” e “Chiunque” mean?

 The Italian Gerund Explained

-The Italian Gerund Form Explained There are two ways to use the gerundio in Italian.
-It can be used by itself or in combination with the verb “stare.”
-In the letter, it expresses the continuous tenses.
-The gerund is made by the combination of the stems of the infinite verbs and the endings –ando (for the – are verbs) and -endo (for […]
+The Italian Gerund Form Explained In Italian, the gerundio can be used in two ways.
+It can be used on its own or in combination with the verb stare.
+The gerundio is formed by combining the stems of infinitive verbs with the endings –ando (for “are” verbs) and –endo (for “ere” and “ire” verbs).
+The […]

 My podcast: 7 minutes in slow Italian